-- 2. BME 261 Biomedical Microdevices (4 units): In-depth review of microfabricated devices designed for biological and medical applications.
+- 1. BME 261 Biomedical Microdevices (4 units): In-depth review of microfabricated devices designed for biological and medical applications.
 Studies of the design, implementation, manufacturing, and marketing of commercial and research bio-MEMS devices.
-(Instructor: Brody) - 3.
+(Instructor: J. Brody) - 2.
 BME 295/EECS 202A/Physics 233A Principles of Imaging (4 units): Linear systems, probability and random processes, image processing, projection imaging, tomographic imaging.
 Prerequisite: Physics 51B or 61B or equivalent.
-(Instructor: Chanan)
+(Instructor: G. Chanan) - 3.
+BME 290 Critical Writing and Thinking (4 units): Critical thinking and writing are essential ingredients for success in scientific research.
+Examines examples from the scientific literature to extract principles of good scientific reasoning, experimental design, and writing.
+(Instructor: C. Liu) - 4.
+BME 212 Cardiovacular Tissue Engineering (4 units): Covers advanced topics in biomaterials and tissue engineering with a special focus on applications in the cardiovascular system.
+Devices including vascular grafts and stents, heart valves, and cardiac tissue patches will be examined.
+(Instructor: W. Liu)